Salmamohamedm/MultiCloudDevOpsProject-/README.md

 ![Screenshot (465)](https://github.com/Salmamohamedm/MultiCloudDevOpsProject-/assets/109488469/9c880287-dcff-4b2e-92db-2628301476fb)

 #   Jenkins Pipeline
-This document aims to provide a straightforward overview of how to use Ansible to automate the installation and configuration of Jenkins, SonarQube, and Docker on an EC2 instance.
-By following these steps, you can streamline the process of getting these tools up and running efficiently.
+Embark on a straightforward journey as this document guides you through leveraging Ansible to effortlessly automate the installation and configuration of Jenkins, SonarQube, and Docker on your EC2 instance.
+These steps are designed to streamline the process, ensuring a swift and efficient setup of these essential tools.
 #   overview

   1. Create Shared Library Repository: